sharmachait/Rust/01 Basics.md

 ```
 while in c we get default garbage value

-the `mut` key word can go into pattermatching when declaring variables
+the `mut` key word can go into pattern matching when declaring variables
 ```rust
 let (mut a, b) = (1,2);
 ```